 The Secret to Solving Poor Balance

 Our physical therapy gives hope to those with poor balance and a history of falls.
-Three things are crucial:
+These things are crucial:

 With our unique evaluation and treatment techniques we can find what others may have missed.
-If you have poor balance you need to try Muscle IQ Physical Therapy in Provo.
+If you have poor balance or vestibular problems you need to try Muscle IQ Physical Therapy in Orem.

 Reversing Muscle Stiffness